ferrolho/feup-sdis/cloud-canvas/docs/proposal_t1g05.md

 ## Main Features

-When users start the app they are presented with a *menu* containing three buttons.
+When users start the application they are presented with a *menu* containing three buttons.
 Each button *deploys* one of the following *actions*:

 #### **Join** a *public* room